bepasty/bepasty-server/docs/source/quickstart.rst

 Important notes:

+* The config is only loaded at startup time of the app, so if you change it, you need to restart the wsgi app process(es) to make it load the updated config.

 * if you run over http (like for trying it locally / for development), you need to change the configuration to use SESSION_SECURE_COOKIE = False